oliviaxu0528/narrative-dojos/README.md

 ![Home](/images/Home.png)

 # Website Summary
 Narrative Dojo is a website to create **children's book** leveraging the **Dalle-2 AI image generator**.
 Our goal is that customer can easily made creative children's book so the customer can decide what their children would read.
-Through a short text prompt, for cover and every page, our AI image API would generate pictures so that the customer can chose from there.
+Through a short text prompt, for cover and every page, our stable difussion AI image API (DALLE-2) would generate pictures so that the customer can chose from there.
 Once finished and published, the user can manage the books.

 # Project Design:
 https://excalidraw.com/#room=7c8cc6885fe2d48175e4,v4E8mYe8ec2PzMlOVjQU5Q